 What is Remote Labs?

-Remote Labs provides access to the Full Application Suite of software and an adjusted version of the Rendering Application Suite.
-These lists can be found on the Labs Software page.
+NEW!
+As of Spring Semester 2021, Remote Computer Labs provides access to the General Application Suite and Rendering Application Suite.
+The software which is included in these suites can be found on the Lab Software page.

-Additional software needs not covered by the Full Application Suite or the adjusted Rendering Suite can be requested by a Faculty member.
-Requests should be made by contacting the Service Desk via email.
-See How Does Faculty request to add software to the Student Labs.
+Additional software needs not covered by the General Application Suite or Rendering Application Suite may be requested by a Faculty member for review.
+Requests should be made via the "Software Request" form button, found on the Lab Software page, or by emailing details to firstname.lastname@example.org to create a ticket.

-MSU Faculty and Students have access to the Full Application Suite.
+MSU Faculty and Students have access to the General Application Suite.